ntlinh16/riakKV-eval/README.md

 ### 4. Re-run the experiment
 If the script is interrupted by unexpected reasons.
 You can re-run the experiment and it will continue with the list of combinations left in the queue.
 You have to provide the same result directory of the previous one.
 There are two possible cases:

-1. If your reserved hosts are dead, you just run the same above command:
+1. If your reserved hosts on G5k are dead, you just run the same above command:
 ```
 cd ~/riakkv
 python riakkv_fmke_g5k.py --system_config_file exp_setting_riakkv_fmke_g5k.yaml -k &> result/test2.log